Valise-team-8/Satellite_Analysis/README.md

 python app.py

 Then open your browser at 👉 http://127.0.0.1:5000/

+### How To Retrain Model?

+1️⃣ Change dataset - optional

+Change files in 'dataset_unprocessed' with images to to train

+2️⃣ Extract Data

+python dataset_extract.py

+3️⃣ Train Model

+python Train_model.py

 🧠 Model Overview

 The CNN model (landuse_model.h5) is trained using satellite image datasets.